burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. A locally declared name in the local scope and a name declared with a `using` directive **hide a non-local declaration**.

-3. Local name declaration takes precedence over the name imported from the namespace, but the global declaration does not take precedence over variables imported from NS::*.
+3. Local name declaration takes precedence over the name imported from the namespace.
+The global declaration does not take precedence over variables imported from NS::*.

 4. Collisions of unused names are not treated as errors.

 5. Global names are in the "global namespace".

     > Importantly "global namespace" is just one more namespace.
 It differs from all namespaces (including the unnamed one).
 The global namespace differs from those defined through namespace only because it is not necessary to write its name.
     It's only worth thinking about when you need to use `::global_var` when you have a problem (3).
 The operator `::` stands for scope extension.
-    With this construction, you will **always look first in the global namespace** and then in the namespaces imported into the global namespace.
+With this construction, you will **always look first in the global namespace** and then in the namespaces imported into the global namespace (including unnamed namespace), but not from local scope.

 6. If the name is declared in the enclosing scope or the current scope, then the name can be used without problems, without a full qualifier.